ipfs/metrics/README.md

 Regularly log dependency data about IPFS dependents.

-This repo contains a scheduled GitHub Action which pulls IPFS dependency data out of BigQuery and store it in [timestamped json](./logs) files in this repo.
+This repo contains a scheduled GitHub Action which pulls IPFS dependency data out of BigQuery and stores it in [timestamped json](./logs) files in this repo.